magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43491-base-image-label-not-updating-when-imported-via-csv.md

 <ins>Prerequisites</ins>:

-One or more non-default websites/stores/store views exists.
+One or more existing non-default websites, stores, and store views.

 <ins>Steps to reproduce</ins>: